vedph/cadmus-doc/migration/rendering/samples/tei-simple-ps.md

 The result will be a highly nested tree, representing all the versions defined by our variants.
 There will be one version for each source.
 Version tags will be stored as metadata of each node.
 This way, traversing the tree while filtering nodes by tag will allow us to get the text of each version.

 Let us follow this procedure, showing a compact ASCII dump for each tree.

+### 1. Base Text

 We start with the base text tree, a linear tree directly derived from flattening our layers:

 ```txt
 BASE